asadkh4n/grover/README.md

 5. Screenshots for failed tests can be found in screenshots and also the videos in videos folder.

 ### I left 2 test cases to fail so that you can see the debugging capabilites of Cypress in action.
 Each step in the test is run in a numbered list and you can easily identify where things went wrong and easily find the errors.

+### Please delete the node modules folder and re-run npm install if the project doesn't run.